-To be eligible to participate in the City's Housing Renovation Program you must meet these requirements:
+To be eligible to participate in the City's Rental Loan Conversion Program you must meet these requirements:

 *If you earn less than these amounts listed above, you are not eligible for this program and must apply to the City's Housing Rehabilitation Loan Program*

-2. Application fee of $295, payable to the City of La Crosse Treasurer's, after Committee approval of project.
+- Application fee of $295, payable to the City of La Crosse Treasurer's, due after the Committee's approval.

 What Repairs Can Be Made?